 Many risk factors make a person more likely to develop bladder cancer.

 Smoking is the most important risk factor for bladder cancer.
-Smokers are at least 3 times as likely to get bladder cancer as nonsmokers.
-Smoking causes about half of all bladder cancers in both men and women.
+People who smoke are at least 3 times as likely to get bladder cancer as people who don't.
+Smoking causes about half of all bladder cancers.

 Certain industrial chemicals have been linked with bladder cancer.
 Chemicals called aromatic amines, such as benzidine and beta-naphthylamine, which are sometimes used in the dye industry, can cause bladder cancer.

 Workers in other industries that use certain organic chemicals also may have a higher risk of bladder cancer.
 Industries carrying higher risks include makers of rubber, leather, textiles, and paint products as well as printing companies.
 Other workers with an increased risk of developing bladder cancer include painters, machinists, printers, hairdressers (probably because of heavy exposure to hair dyes), and truck drivers (likely because of exposure to diesel fumes).

 Cigarette smoking and workplace exposures can act together to cause bladder cancer.
 So, people who smoke who also work with cancer-causing chemicals have an especially high risk of bladder cancer.

 According to the US Food and Drug Administration (FDA), use of the diabetes medicine pioglitazone (Actos®) is linked with an increased risk of bladder cancer.
 The risk seems to get higher when higher doses are used.

 Dietary supplements containing aristolochic acid (mainly in herbs from the Aristolochia family) have been linked with an increased risk of urothelial cancers, including bladder cancer.